flairNLP/fundus/docs/2_the_article_class.md

 1. Accessing the `plaintext` property of `Article` with `article.plaintext`.
    This will return a cleaned and formatted version of the article body as a single string object and should be suitable for most use cases. <br>
    **_NOTE:_** The different DOM elements are joined with two new lines and cleaned with `split()` and `' '.join()`.
 2. Accessing the `body` attribute of `Article`.
    This returns an `ArticleBody` instance, granting more fine-grained access to the DOM structure of the article body.

-As an example let's print the headline and paragraphs for the last section of the article body.
+Let's print the headline and paragraphs for the last section of the article body.
 ````python
 from fundus import Crawler, PublisherCollection
 from textwrap import TextWrapper